Merson-Capital/mersonhr-tests/Frontend-test.md

 ## 🚀 Bonus Points

 - Deploy the project on **Firebase Hosting** and provide a live link alongside the GitHub repository link.
+- **Well-implemented tablet responsiveness** (to assess how you improvise) NB: Tablet screens are not included in the Figma design

 ---